davamix/AspnetWebApiControllerTemplate/README.md

 - Clone this repository
 - Install the template
 ```
-dotnet new -i AspnetCoreWebApiController/content
+dotnet new -i ./AspnetCoreWebApiController/content
 ```
 - Go to the controllers folder in your project and use the template
 ```
 dotnet new webapicontroller -n Cats
 ```

-- You will see a new file named CatsController.cs with the basic code.
+- You will see a new file named *CatsController.cs* with the basic code.
 - Check the namespace of this file to adjust to your project.